-The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
+Although credit for this category was not requested, the entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
 The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
 Credit for this category is recommended.

-Buffer to public or current use classified land
+• Buffer to public or current use classified land

-The property is abutting land participating in the PBRS program to the south (parcel #362302-9007 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to these adjacent lands, which exceeds the category's requirement.
+Although credit for this category was not requested, the parcel -9134 is abutting land enrolled in the Designated forestland program to the south (parcel 082203-9132).
+The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to this abutting land, which exceeds the category's requirement.
 Credit for this category is recommended.